12 Confidence Lessons You Can Learn at Any Age

-Boost your confidence and self-esteem with these expert-approved strategies.
+Boost your self-esteem with these expert-approved confidence lessons.

 How to build confidence and self-esteem

-6. Bruce Hunt, a Toronto public speaking expert who teaches confidence, says a supportive social circle can provide the positive reinforcement integral to building self-esteem.
+- Bruce Hunt, a Toronto public speaking expert who teaches confidence lessons, says a supportive social circle can provide the positive reinforcement integral to building self-esteem.
 In short, make—and keep—nice friends.
 (Here’s how to make new friends as a grown-up.)